Skip to content

 Signal is a single thing done extremely well: end-to-end encrypted messaging.
 It is run by a US non-profit (the Signal Foundation), is fully open source, and uses the Signal Protocol, the Double Ratchet design that most other serious apps license or imitate.
 Every chat, call, and group is end-to-end encrypted by default, and its Sealed Sender work hides much of the who-talks-to-whom metadata too.
 By design it is a messenger and nothing else.

 SELF is broader by design.
-It is a protocol (SELF Chain) and a client (the SELF App) that brings the same zero-knowledge instinct to messaging, mail, calendar, an AI assistant, and value patterns, with one sovereign identity across all of it.
-So Signal versus SELF is not a fight about encryption quality.
-It is best-in-class single-purpose messenger against sovereign suite plus chain.
+It is a protocol (Celestial) and a client (the SELF App) spanning messaging, mail, calendar, encrypted storage, an AI assistant, office tools, wallet functions, and browser validation under one user-held key hierarchy.
+Protected content is encrypted on the client, with clear boundaries for operational metadata and services that must process readable data.
+Signal versus SELF is best-in-class single-purpose messaging compared with a broad privacy platform plus chain.
 The dividing lines are scope, the identity anchor, jurisdiction, and delivery.

 Where Signal is genuinely right

 Default end-to-end encryption for everything, fully open source, repeatedly audited, run by a non-profit rather than an advertising business, and unusually disciplined about metadata.
 When Signal has been subpoenaed (the 2021 and 2024 Santa Clara County cases), the most it could produce was account-creation and last-connection timestamps.
-SELF does not argue with any of that; its own design starts from the same zero-knowledge place, with keys on the user's device and only encrypted blobs on the server.
+SELF shares the emphasis on user-held keys and client-side encryption for protected content.
+Its services retain the routing, timing, account, and service metadata needed to operate the wider platform.

 The phone number you cannot avoid

 Signal still requires a phone number to register.
 Usernames (introduced in 2024) let you hide that number from the people you chat with, and discovery can be set to "Nobody", but your account remains anchored to a phone number internally, used for anti-spam and recovery.
-That is a real identity hook: a number tied to a SIM, a carrier, and usually your legal name.
+That is a real identity hook: a number tied to a SIM and a carrier.
 SELF requires no phone number.
-Identity is anchored to user-held keys (a recovery phrase), with email used only for optional sign-in codes and stored encrypted.
-There is no number for a carrier, a SIM-swapper, or a subpoena to pivot on.
+Encryption keys are derived on the user's device from a recovery phrase.
+An account email is required for contact and recovery, is encrypted at rest with a server-held key, and can be decrypted by SELF.

 Delivery and notifications